fausa/Tools/README.md

 * Data Collection via Webcrawl/Scrape
 * Load/embed/store files needed to implement RAG
 * Generate variations of a given question (utterances) from a csv file using ChatGPT4
+* Evaluate an llm's chatbot responses using LangChain's correctness and cosine similarity scores

 ## Future Tools
 * Data Engineering